 Est. Birthdate: November 2023

-Dina was found by a local family on their plantation, no mother nearby.
-So young, estimated about 4-5 weeks old, she would not survive long on her own.
-The family handed her over to Esperanza Verde, where a team of volunteers awaited to give her, the care needed.
-Raising a young monkey like Dina is a long and intensive process: feeding milk, porridge, vitamins, teaching to eat solids, climbing in trees, socializing with other monkeys, while not letting her get to attach us humans.
-We hope she will become part of the free and wild living group of squirrel monkeys here around Esperanza Verde.
-She is already making her first steps now by bonding with juvenile squirrel monkey Mina.
+Dina was found by a local family on their plantation, with no mother nearby.
+At just 4-5 weeks old, she wouldn’t have survived long on her own.
+The family handed her over to Esperanza Verde, where a team of volunteers provided the care she needed.
+Raising a young monkey like Dina is a long and intensive process: feeding milk, porridge, vitamins, teaching her to eat solids, climbing trees, and socializing with other monkeys, while ensuring she didn’t become too attached to humans.
+She formed a small group with females Mina and Syenna, also newly introduced squirrel monkeys, and Milo, a male who had been living freely at EV since 2022.
+Dina disappeared suddenly in December 2024.
+Although we always hope for the best, she had usually stayed close to her group, so we suspect something happened to her during the night.

 MAIDA